top of page

 Data reveals that participants in our workshop experience an immediate 40% average drop in negative feelings of judgement and bias towards others— with some individuals improving by as much as 68%.

-“Conflict to Connection” is a 4.5 hr interactive & immersive workshop requires 10 participants minimum (20 maximum).
+“Conflict to Connection” is a 4.5 hr interactive & immersive workshop requires 10 participants minimum.
 Through fun guided activities, role-play, group discussions, and real-world scenarios, your community will grow in open & respectful dialogue, active listening, strategies for engaging in healthy conflict, and techniques for conflict resolution.

 What You’ll Experience: